 Your antenatal classes should cover key topics surrounding preparing for labour and birth and prepare you for the realities of all types of childbirth.
 They should also cover your rights and choices in childbirth.

-As a guide, a comprehensive package should cover the following topics:
+As a guide, a comprehensive package should cover the following topics:Making a birth plan

-The topics you cover during your classes should give you enough information for you to gain an understanding of what would be important to you during your labour, birth, and the immediate postnatal period.
-Once you know the options, as well as your rights and choices you will have the basis for making your own plan for your labour and birth.
-A good quality antenatal class will not only discuss relevant topics but also be up to date with the latest evidence-based research to help you decide what things are right for your labour, birth, and maternity care.Preparing for Labour and Birth
+The topics you cover during your classes should give you enough information for you to gain an understanding of what would be important to you during your labour, birth and the immediate postnatal period.
+Once you know the options, as well as your rights and choices, you will have the basis for making your own plan for your labour and birth.
+A good quality antenatal class will not only discuss relevant topics but should also be up to date with the latest evidence-based research to help you decide what things are right for your labour, birth, and maternity care.Preparing for Labour and Birth

-This should provide you with an understanding of how labour starts and what are the signs to look out for.
-It should also explain the intricate role that hormones play in this process, how they can be inhibited and how to promote the hormones which help labour and birth to progress effectively.
-You should also be informed about latent/early labour, active labour, and the different stages you can expect to go through in labour.Pain relief
+This should provide you with an understanding of how labour starts and what the signs to look out for are.
+It should also explain the intricate role that hormones play in this process, how they may be inhibited and how to promote the hormones which help labour and birth to progress effectively.
+You should also be informed about latent/early labour, active labour and the different stages you can expect to go through in labour.Pain relief

 Classes should also cover how your environment can impact upon your labour and how to adapt it to work well for you.
 What equipment you can expect to use at home, as well as at a birth centre or on a labour ward.

-As induction of labour is now offered to women more frequently, your classes should prepare you for what to expect during this process.
+As induction of labour is now offered to women more frequently, your classes should prepare you for what to expect during this process.Giving birth

 As touched on previously, we can plan for the birth we want, but labour and birth can sometimes not follow your original plans.
-Classes should give you detailed information surrounding all types of ways that babies can be born, including spontaneous vaginal birth, assisted birth and caesarean section birth.
-This will help to prepare you for any eventuality, and should things go differently to your plan you will have an understanding of what this can involve.
+Classes should give you detailed information surrounding the different ways that babies can be born, including spontaneous vaginal birth, assisted birth and caesarean section birth.
+This will help to prepare you for any eventuality and, should things go differently to your plan, you will have an understanding of what this can involve.